Tax Deductions for Travel and Subsistence

 The taxpayer also stores equipment like charts and navigation apparatus at his home although it is notable to this case that there is no designated office on the premises.

-The tribunal found that the taxpayer was not eligible to claim for costs between his home and his two places of work as it was deemed that they were not wholly and exclusively incurred for the purposes of his business.
+The tribunal found that the travel costs between his home and the airports were not allowable, as the journeys had a dual purpose and were not incurred wholly and exclusively for the purposes of the trade.